 Budgetary commitments require strict adherence to the policy regarding refunds.
 Appeals due to extenuating circumstances should be directed to the dean of CCS.

+Refund policies pertaining to return of Title IV funds may be found on page 223.
 Refund policies for summer sessions may be found in the summer session catalog.

 Financial Aid